 Click on Measurements.

 Select the vascular package from the drop-down options.
-Click on Depth and draw a line across the aortic lumen extending from inner wall to wall (Figure 2A,B).
+Click on Depth and draw a line across the aortic lumen extending from inner wall to wall (Figure 2C,D).

 NOTE: For consistency, the measurements should be taken at the systolic phase of the cardiac cycle when the aorta is maximally expanded.
+Draw three lines across three different heartbeats to obtain accurate and average measurements of MILD.
 In AAA, the measurements are taken at the maximal dilatation of the aorta.
 It is also advisable to fast the animals 4-6 h prior to collecting images to avoid interference from bowel motility and ensure image clarity.

-Measure the MILD across three different heartbeats and calculate the average measurements.

 Analysis for pulse propagation velocity (PPV)